MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Proposed Method

 \subsection{Problem Description}

-The task of ground-based cloud image segmentation can be formally defined as follows.
-Given an input ground-based cloud image $X_{i}\in\mathbb{R}^{3 \times H \times W}$, the goal is to generate a corresponding segmentation mask $Y_{i}\in\{0,1\}^{H \times W}$, where each pixel is classified as either cloud or non-cloud.
-Such imagery captures high-resolution cloud structures and dynamic evolutionary patterns, which inherently exhibit multi-scale variations in both texture and shape, as illustrated in Fig.~\ref{fig_0} (a).
-Moreover, as shown in Fig.~\ref{fig_0} (b), cloud boundaries, especially at different scales and near radiation sources, often appear translucent and are visually distinct from the main cloud bodies.
-These characteristics cause conventional convolution-based models to lose fine local features during encoding, leading to inaccurate boundary segmentation and further causing “ghosting effects” in subsequent cloud motion extrapolation tasks.
-Therefore, the core challenge lies in designing a segmentation model that can effectively extract and integrate multi-scale contextual features while preserving fine boundary details.
+Formally, given an input image $X_{i}\in\mathbb{R}^{C \times H \times W}$, where $ C$, $H $, and $ W $ are channel, height, and width dimensions, respectively, the goal is to generate a corresponding segmentation mask $Y_{i} \in \{0, 1, 2, 3\}^{H \times W}$, where each pixel is classified as either cloud or non-cloud.
+Ground-based imagery inherently captures high-resolution cloud structures characterized by dynamic evolutionary patterns and pronounced multi-scale variations in both texture and morphology, as illustrated in Fig.~\ref{fig_0} (a).
+Furthermore, as depicted in Fig.~\ref{fig_0} (b), cloud boundaries, especially at different scales and near radiation sources, often manifest as translucent regions.
+These regions are spectrally distinct from the opaque cloud core yet lack sharp gradients against the sky background.
+These characteristics cause conventional convolution-based models to lose fine local features during encoding, leading to inaccurate boundary segmentation and further causing “ghosting effects” during cloud motion extrapolation tasks.
+Consequently, the primary challenge lies in designing a segmentation model that can effectively extract and integrate multi-scale contextual features while preserving fine boundary details.
 Motivated by this, we propose a novel network architecture that incorporates partial convolution and a Mamba-based decoder to enhance both segmentation accuracy and inference efficiency.